Find answers quickly to some of our shareholders’ most common questions.

 A Medallion Signature Guarantee is a way to protect shareholders against fraud.
 The Medallion Signature Guarantee stamp certifies the signature is genuine and has legally binding authority.
 You can obtain a Medallion Signature Guarantee stamp from most commercial banks, trust companies, savings associations, credit unions and member firms of domestic stock exchanges.
 A notary public cannot provide a Medallion Signature Guarantee.

 A Medallion Signature Guarantee (MSG) stamp is required if:

-The Oakmark Funds offer five share classes to meet the unique needs of the mutual fund marketplace: Investor Class, Advisor Class, Institutional Class, R6 Class and Service Class.
-Investor, Advisor, Institutional and R6 Classes are available to purchase directly and through certain financial intermediaries.
+The Oakmark Funds offer four share classes to meet the unique needs of the mutual fund marketplace: Investor Class, Advisor Class, Institutional Class and R6 Class.
+All classes are available to purchase directly and through certain financial intermediaries.

 To purchase directly, you must meet—and maintain—a minimum investment of $1,000 for most Investor share accounts, $100,000 for Advisor shares, $1,000,000 for Institutional shares and $2,000,000 for R6 shares.
 To review all minimum requirements, please visit Investing with Us.
 Oakmark will periodically examine shareholder Fund accounts held directly to determine eligibility for conversion.
 If you are eligible and want to exchange today, please call us at 1-800-OAKMARK (625-6275).